mikjo/bigitr/README.md

 Bigitr requires nose (may be packaged as python-nose), coverage (may be packaged as python-coverage), and mock (may be packaged as python-mock).
+If your version of python does not include argparse, you will need the externally-packaged argparse (may be packaged as python-argparse) as well.

 The documentation is maintained in markdown.